 - Holistic Pedagogy (Taʿlīm & Tazkiyah): Taʿlīm refers to academic education while tazkiyah refers to moral and spiritual education.
 These are the pillars of the prophetic pedagogy, that the Prophet Muhammad ﷺ used while educating the saḥabah (companions of the Prophet) who inherited it and employed it to educate the tābiʿun (generation of believers following the saḥabah).

-- Intellectual Independence: Intellectual independence entails emancipation from the hegemony of materialism, decolonization of the curriculum from Eurocenterism and freedom from the nafs (egoism and hedonism).
+- Intellectual Independence (Istiqlal Fikri): Intellectual independence entails emancipation from the hegemony of materialism, decolonization of the curriculum from Eurocenterism and freedom from the nafs (egoism and hedonism).

 - Realization (Taḥqīq): Taḥqīq is the Islamic notion that true knowledge is only fully complete if it is verified through rational reflection and realized through self-experience, i.e. it must be actualized in one’s life and experiences.